jcdavison/reference_lib/keyboard-shortcuts.md

 VIM COMMANDS - http://www.tuxfiles.org/linuxhelp/vimcheat.html

+  ATOM
+  ctrl + shift + m toggle markdown preview

   ON DECK
+  ma set mark at current position indicated with id 'a' `a move to mark indicated with 'a'
   @: repeats whatever the last : command was, no visual display or indication that it has been triggered occurs .  repeats last change
   n. repeat n instances of .